 Client Confidentiality: Confidentiality rules are broad and designed to protect the interests of clients.
 Confidentiality applies not just to direct client communications but also to, for example, documents, case files, intake memos, legal research and interviews with witnesses or other relevant parties.
-While there are exceptions to the confidentiality rule, you should not discuss or disclose any information regarding a client and their representation without express permission from your supervising attorney.
-Remember, particularly in smaller communities, even a few details about a case can allow someone to identify your client.
+While there are exceptions to the confidentiality rules, you should not discuss or disclose any information regarding a client and their representation without express permission from your supervising attorney.
+Particularly in smaller communities, even a few details about a case can allow someone to identify your client.

 The staff of the Pro Bono Program is always available to discuss possible projects, answer your questions or address your uniqueconcerns regarding ethical responsibilities.
 You can contact us at email@example.com.